iwatakeshi/xdoc-parser/README.md

 ## Documentation Style

 There are two ways that you can write your documentations.
-The first way is to write in JSDoc-style and the second way is to write in XDoc style:
+The first way is to write in JSDoc-style and the second way is to write in XDoc-style:

-### JSDoc Style
+### JSDoc-style
 ```js
 /**
  * Description